-This course investigates the relationship between leadership roles and decision-making in the current and emerging contexts of politics, position power, legal, and economic factors, and the results of creating change through effective policy development in educational institutions.
+This course investigates the relationship between leadership roles and decision-making in the current and emerging contexts of politics, position power, legal, and economic factors, and the results of creating change through effective policy development in educational institutions with some emphasis on global factors.
 The student will learn to apply techniques and theories of policy development and will engage in educational policy analysis.
 Local, state, and federal political systems are examined to determine the influence these systems have on current and future policies in education.
 Prerequisite/s: None